githubtofu/nwbasic/walkthroughs/basic_overview.md

 Send a TCP packet from host 1 using [client program](../snippets/basic/tcp_client.py)

-Note syn packet on wiresharks on host 1 and host 2
+Note syn packet on wireshark

 Run a TCP server on host 2 using [server program](../snippets/basic/tcp_server.py) and send a TCP packet from host 1 to host 2

+Note 3-way handshake on wireshark

+Examine the TCP packet containing the message on wireshark